AdobeDocs/experience-manager-65.en/help/assets/adding-dynamic-media-assets-to-pages.md

     This option is the only one available if you are viewing image sets, spin sets, or mixed media sets.
 The viewer presets displayed are smart - only relevant viewer presets appear.

 * **[!UICONTROL Viewer modifiers]** - Viewer modifiers take the form of name=value pair with a & delimiter and let you change viewers as outlined in the Viewers Reference Guide.
-An example of a viewer modifier is `posterimage=img.jpg&caption=text.vtt,1` which sets a different image for the video thumbnail and associates a closed caption/subtitle file with the video.
+An example of a viewer modifier is `posterimage=img.jpg&caption=text.vtt,1` that sets a different image for the video thumbnail and associates a closed caption file with the video.

 * **[!UICONTROL Image preset]** - Select an existing image preset from the drop-down menu.
 If the image preset you are looking for is not visible, you must make it visible.
 See Managing Image Presets.
 You cannot select a viewer preset if you are using an image preset and conversely.